NeuShore/docs.neushore.dev/docs/Developers/third-party-tos.md

 2. Do not publicly call out any users or developers in the event of a dispute or conflict between two parties.
 Contact us instead,
 3. Community developers are not to create their own addon servers until they reach an amount of 5 free addons,
    - This is to prevent a bloated amount of public servers from popping up and allowing community members to personally experience a developer's talents
-4. If you have an already existing server, you are allowed -but not obliged- to use said server for your BrayanBot addons after fulfilling requirements from rule #3
+4. If you have an already existing server, you are allowed -but not obliged- to use said server for your Proxima addons after fulfilling requirements from rule #3
 5. You are not allowed to publish addons explicitly made another Third Party Developer under any conditions.
 6. You are only allowed to provide support for your resources on the following platforms:
-   - BrayanBot Discord Server
+   - Proxima Discord Server
    - Your own support server after meeting the requirements to create one
    - Discord Private Messages
-7. Leaving the BrayanBot main Discord server will be treated as resignation and any resources created by you will be taken down from any official lists they were included in.
+7. Leaving the Proxima main Discord server will be treated as resignation and any resources created by you will be taken down from any official lists they were included in.
    - You, for the period of time you hold the title of **Community Developer** and benefit from said title, are bound by this agreement and are required to follow terms listed within this document.

 ## Resources Submitted